GeorgiaData/salesforce/README.md

 Industries Trade

+Industries Trade Other - "If your industry is not represented in our category list, enter one or more additional categories separated by commas, with up to 255 characters."

 Company Description - "Brief Company Description"

 Description of Product or Service - "For display in exporter directory (255 char max)"